Ortus-Solutions/ColdCukes/README.md

 1. Code reviews/suggestions welcome
 2. Ability to parse more complex Gherkin feature files *(NOTE: it doesn't even handle AND steps yet)*
 3. Ability to add more complex TestBox test stub files?
-4. A UI for picking which source files/directories, which directories the stub files go in, and other config options?
+4. Ability to choose other config options like tab characters and directory filters?

 ## Contributing